You cannot copy content of this website, your IP is being recorded

 How can I relieve wrist pain?

 The wrists are complex joints that connect the forearms to the hands.
 They enable several important functions that are fundamental to our day-to-day lives, including writing, eating, drinking, and driving.
 Because the wrists are used all throughout the day, they can be subjected to wear and tear, which can result in pain and limited range of motion.
-They can also cause pain when injured, which can limit its strength and mobility.
+They can also cause pain when strained, which can limit strength and mobility.
 Fortunately, there are medical professionals who dedicate their practice to treating wrist pain and can help their patients restore form and function to these important joints.

 How do I know if my wrist pain is serious?